Nikaple/nikaple.github.io/README.md

 ### Contribute

 Any contribution will be appreciated.
-To help improve the project, you can clone this repository and open a pull request, or even open an issue is fine.
+To help improve the project, you can clone this repository and open a pull request, or open an issue and describe your problem.

 After installing [NodeJS](https://nodejs.org) and [Git](https://git-scm.com/), run:
 ```